-Anthony Hopkins is a Welsh actor.
-He is best known for his role as Hannibal Lecter in The Silence of the Lambs and the sequel, Hannibal.
+Sir Anthony Hopkins CBE (born 31.12.1937) is a Welsh actor best known for his role as Hannibal Lecter in The Silence of the Lambs and the sequel, Hannibal.

 It was the actor Richard Burton that eventually encouraged Hopkins to get into acting.
 Anthony enrolled in the Royal Welsh College of Music and Drama in Cardiff.
 He graduated in 1957 and later moved to London to study at RADA.